How Does Functional Play Enhance Cognitive Development in Children: A Guide for Parents

 As a child begins a play activity, it encourages cognitive development by providing opportunities for creative thinking.
 By playing with toys such as puzzles or building blocks, children can practice critical thinking and reasoning while developing their understanding of cause-and-effect relationships.

-In addition, pretend play with a baby doll in a high chair or play kitchens allows children to explore different roles and scenarios through dramatic play, which can help them better understand how things work.
+Pretend play with a baby doll in a high chair or play kitchens allows children to explore different roles and scenarios through dramatic play, which can help them better understand how things work.

 Social Skills

 Through these interactions in a social context, they can practice taking turns, sharing ideas, resolving conflicts peacefully and working together towards a common goal in a fun way.
-These experiences with action sequences using new toys will help build strong interpersonal relationships which are essential skills for success in life later on down the road.

 Physical Development

-Additionally engaging in outdoor activities such as climbing trees, pushing carts, throwing a ball, riding merry-go-round or playing with playground equipment, will provide further opportunities for physical growth while having a sense of fun at the same time.
+Engaging in outdoor activities such as climbing trees, pushing carts, throwing a ball, riding merry-go-round or playing with playground equipment, will provide further opportunities for physical growth while having a sense of fun at the same time.

 Types of Functional Play